This article was written in 2012

 Before puberty, I didn’t really give a damn what boys thought about anything, except useful stuff like the best way to climb a tree.
 I felt complete and whole in myself mentally and emotionally and had a sense of integrity and trust in my body.
 I had a mystical connection with nature and the universe and felt up to any challenge that life had in store for me (and it was already dishing them out at quite a pace).
 I didn’t call it my ‘mojo’ in those days, because I didn’t need a name for it.
 It would have been like asking a fish how the water is: ‘what’s water?’ says the fish.

 Strangely enough, even the word ‘menopause’ is misunderstood.
-Menopause is the actually the end point, the welcome ‘thank god it’s over’ destination after the 5-8 years of turbulence leading up to that point, known as ‘peri-menopause’.
+Menopause is the actually the endpoint, the welcome ‘thank god it’s over’ destination after the 5-8 years of turbulence leading up to that point, known as ‘peri-menopause’.
 Defining the menopause by its end-point is crazy – it’s like defining puberty as ‘turning 18’.

-In some ways, I consider peri-menopause to be puberty in reverse: the dramas, the emotionally lability, the fluidity of identity, the crashing highs and lows, the new ideas about relationships, the painful self-consciousness, the skin and body changes.
+In some ways, I consider peri-menopause to be puberty in reverse: the dramas, the emotional lability, the fluidity of identity, the crashing highs and lows, the new ideas about relationships, the painful self-consciousness, the skin and body changes.

 And through this process, we are returned to ourselves after a decades-long reproductive detour.
 Some of us with a biological child, some without.

-Being peri or post menopausal is a time of reunion with a deeper part of ourselves.
+Being peri or post-menopausal is a time of reunion with a deeper part of ourselves.
 It’s a time when our dreams for the kind of person we wanted to be, the kind of adventures we wanted to have, come back to us.
 And, if we allow it, the courage and confidence to follow them.

 We are wiser than we know, braver than we think and this can be a truly magnificent flowering for our consciousness.
 We need to give ourselves permission, individually and culturally, to do so.